 The Channel 4 I-Team has a news report suggesting that a Continuation without a Finding, or CWOF is a loophole in Mass DUI Laws.
 But in fact, it is a longstanding and well understood legal practice, and always counts as a prior offense if there are future drunk driving charges.

 The news report cites the case of a bar owner who allegedly received a CWOF on a second offense DUI, and later was convicted of an additional (third) offense, which was amended as a second.

-Drunk driving law advocate Ron Bersani, the primary force in the passage of Melanie’s Law (named after his granddaughter) calls this a loophole.
+Anti-drunk driving advocate Ron Bersani, the primary force in the passage of Melanie’s Law (named after his granddaughter) calls this a loophole.

 But the facts as described suggest there is something more mundane than sinister going on here.

 Judges simply do not typically grant CWOFs on second offense DUI charges, they are reserved for first time offenders.
 The one case where some judges will accept a CWOF on a second is in the case of a second chance 24D disposition, which only applies in cases where the prior was more than ten years earlier.